 About Craniosacral Therapy, Practitioner Broehe Karpenko, and the work of Rosewater

-Craniosacral Therapy fits under the umbrella of Massage Therapy: we use manual techniques to support the body's healing responses.
-However, instead of focusing on the musculoskeletal system, Craniosacral Therapy goes a level deeper to the mechanism that cares for and contains the central nervous system; the fluids.
-Cerebral Spinal Fluid (csf) in particular contains the whole of the matrix for homeostasis.
-More, it facilitates the higher glands and coordinating centers and communication between them.
-The fluids contain and maintain the nervous, immune, lymph, endocrine, and musculoskeletal systems.
+Craniosacral Therapy fits under the umbrella of Manual Therapy: we use hands-on assessment and technique to support the body's healing responses.
+Beyond the musculo-skeletal system, Craniosacral Therapy goes deeper than Massage to a more foundational level of our beings.
+It supports the Cranial system that is made up of the fluids and membranes that surround, nourish and protect the nervous system, brain, and spine.
+Cerebral Spinal Fluid (csf) in particular facilitates the higher glands and communication between them.
+This fluid maintains the nervous, immune, lymph, endocrine, and musculoskeletal systems.
+When the Cranial system is happy, every system is happy.

-Craniosacral Therapy helps you find the state where your body can admistister its own resources to overcome symptoms or stagnation.
-Working within the waters and structures that service the higher coordinating centers of the brain and spinal cord, we facilitate the waters to find its next higher level of health.
+Craniosacral Therapy helps you find the state where your body can administer its own resources to overcome symptoms or stagnation.
+Working within the waters and structures that service the higher coordinating centers of the brain and spinal cord, we facilitate the waters, the Self to find its next higher level of health and harmonious embodiment.

 The work can be very profound, and it involves our physical, mental, emotional, and spiritual aspects.